gideonibemerejr/SEI-CC-2/work/w10/d3/03-react-state-props/03-react-state-props.md

 }
 ```

-We're using a `null` in each of the four positions to represent that a guess has not been made yet for that spot.
+We're using a `null` in each of the four positions to represent that a guess has not been made yet for that position.

 Now we can use this `getNewGuess` method to update how the `guesses` state array is initialized in **App.js**: